 Octopus

 EXECUTION: From a vertical position with your arms above your head, you move backward by jet propulsion by folding the body so that your arms meet your legs.
-What breaks the surface of the water are your buttocks.
+Your buttocks break the surface of the water.
 This movement is similar to the old-fashioned abdominal exercise “the pocket knife.”

-OBJECTIVE: Trying to achieve excellent control over how the muscles in your upper body operate and to use water resistance in the best possible way.
+OBJECTIVE: To achieve excellent control over how the muscles in your upper body operate and to use water resistance in the best possible way.
 The rapidly accelerating octopus gives us inspiration from the depths of the sea.

 Background: Israeli swimmer Guy Barnea became a viral phenomenon when he presented this exercise in social media in 2016.